Keyboard11ZNN/keyboard11znn.github.io/source/index.rst

 Indices and tables
 ==================

-..
-TODO: it's possible that modindex is useless for non-Python code and needs to be removed.
+.. "modindex" seems to be only for Python, so we're turning it off for now.
+   * :ref:`modindex`

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`